drishyatm/news_scrape/README.md

 python scrape_nbcnews.py

-Running the script will create a nbc_news.csv with the data of only heading
+Running the script will create a nbc_news.csv with the data of only heading.